hbbio/build/README.md

 Note that:

 - if the file does not contain a command, `build` attempts to load a default command for the file extension from `~/.config/build.defaults`
-- `build` succeeds and exits after the run command found
+- `build` succeeds and exits after the run command is found

 ## build types

-You can define multiple build types with the syntax:
+You can define multiple build types with the following syntax (within files):
 ```
 @build-{type} command
 ```